Chapter 9

 Let us notice the following verses,

-8 Unfortunately, once we know what sin is, it produces within us the desire to do it, that is our sinful nature is energized.
+8 … Unfortunately, once we know what sin is, it produces within us the desire to do it.
+Hence, our sinful nature is energized.
 In other words, when we are told not to do something the desire to disobey and to do it is activated.
 To see this let continue our reading from,

 Romans 7:9-11